jcubic/wayne/README.md

 Additional methods:
 * `redirect()` - accept url or optional first argument that is number of HTTP code
+* `sse([options])` - function create Server-Sent Event stream, the return object have method `send` that send new event.

 Application also have middlewere as in Express.js

 * `use(function(err,  req, res, next) {})` 4 parameters it's error handler
 * `use(function(req, res, next) {})` 3 parameters it's middlewere

+Additional exported functions:
+* `FileSystem({ path: string, fs: <FS Module>, prefix: string })` - function that creates a middleware for the file system.
+You should use FS that supports Service Worker like the one that use [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) e.g. [BrowserFS](https://github.com/jvilk/BrowserFS) or [LightingFS](https://github.com/isomorphic-git/lightning-fs).
+* `rpc(channel, object)` - function that should be used in main thread that create RPC like mechanism, first argument is instance of a broadcast channel and second is object with remote functions.
+* `send(channel, method: string, args: any[])` - function send remote procedure to main thread.

 ## Story